MaayanLab/clustergrammer-docs/docs/_build_html/_sources/biology_specific_features.txt

 Enrichment Analysis
 ===================
 The field of biology has amassed an enormous amount of information about the genes in living organisms such as: function, disease-association, up-stream regulators, protein-level binding partners, etc. Integration of this information can help biologists understand patterns in their data.
-For instance, enrichment analysis a popular method to identify biological information specific to a list of genes -- e.g. a biologist may use enrichment analysis to identify up-stream regulatory transcription factors that specifically target their measured set of up-regulated genes and thereby form hypotheses about potential up-stream regulators in their system.
+For instance, enrichment analysis is a popular method to identify biological information specific to a list of genes -- e.g. a biologist can use enrichment analysis to identify up-stream regulatory transcription factors that specifically target their a set of up-regulated genes and thereby form hypotheses about potential up-stream regulators.

 **Export to Enrichr**

 When a user visualizes a matrix with genes as rows, Clustergrammer automatically enables integration with the enrichment analysis tool `Enrichr`_.
-Users can export a set of clustered genes to `Enrichr`_ using the interactive dendrogram (see screenshot) or import enriched terms into the visualization using :ref:`Enrichrgram <enrichrgram>`.
+Users can export a set of clustered genes to `Enrichr`_ using the interactive dendrogram (see screenshot) or import enriched terms into the visualization using the :ref:`Enrichrgram <enrichrgram>` functionality.

 .. figure:: _static/send_to_Enrichr_modal.png
   :width: 600px